aetonsi/pwsh__DateTime/README.md

 # pwsh__DateTime
-Powershell scripts that returns a formatted datetime string.
+Powershell module with an util that returns a formatted datetime string.

 # Usage
 ```powershell